 - Where exactly does the process of public code creation begin?
-Is it in the writing of the code base itself, ordered by the city government to either an internal office or an outside contractor?
+Is it in the writing of the codebase itself, ordered by the city government from either an internal office or an outside contractor?
 Or should it include a broader participatory design trajectory in which local stakeholders think along about possible issues and solutions in the process?

 - To what extent should this software be interfacing with other systems, e.g. should it be able to communicate to GPS-navigation systems the times of the day and classes of vehicles that it is of concern to?